-Last updated on February 28th, 2021 at 06:28 pm
+Last updated on August 28th, 2023 at 03:55 pm

 The only benefit I can think of for these is that they are, by far, the least expensive option.
 You can often find these at a local Play it Again Sports or on Craig’s List for somewhere close to free.
-If you are on a tight budget, and this is your only option, it’s definitely better than nothing.
-But it’s also not my top recommendation.
+You can also buy them new.
+This set that Rep Fitness makes is reasonably priced and of good quality.

 If money and space were no object, this is what I would buy without a second thought.
 I love working out with this type of dumbbell.
 They are well made, fit great in my hand, and it’s really easy to pick up a different weight when needed.
 They look amazing and lend a very cool feel to your home gym.
 There’s something about seeing a big rack of dumbbells that makes me want to work out.

 Unfortunately, I don’t have the space.
 Even a compact rack for dumbbells takes up 33″x 22″ or more.
 Space is often at a premium for most home gyms.
 And that space is usually taken up by larger equipment.
 Things like squat racks, treadmills, and rowers all take up significant space.
 There is often no room left for a rack of dumbbells.
 My garage space is no different.

 The benefits of this type of dumbbell set are many.
 It’s the fastest way to change weights between exercises and sets.
 It allows you to superset without having to adjust or change out your weight.
 Their form factor allows for movements you can’t do with loadable or adjustable dumbbells.